lcn2/pwned-pw-download/README.md

 ispwned password
 ```

-If you would prefer to NOT have the password visiable as an argument (that
+If you would prefer to NOT have the password visible as an argument (that
 someone running `ps(1)` might be able to see, then run `ispwned` without
 any arguments and type the file in input and end with an EOF (type Control D):